USDINR is expected to trade higher: Way2Wealth

 Way2Wealth's currency report on USDINR

 USDINR pair was consolidating near key levels since last few trading sessions.
-USDINR pair recorded the high of 82.87 and low of 82.65 to settle on a flat note on Thursday.
+USDINR pair recorded the high of 82.73 and low of 82.55 to settle on a flat note on Tuesday.
 On the technical front, USDINR pair is now hovering near the 20- day moving average which is observed near 82.60 levels.
 A decisive breakout above this level is likely to push prices towards 84.00 levels in the medium term.
-The RSI (14) on daily chart has climbed near 60 mark which signals that the counter is gaining strength in momentum.
+The RSI (14) on daily chart is hovering near 60 mark which signals that the counter is gaining strength in momentum.
 Key support is now observed near 81.50 levels.
 Breaking below this level, USDINR pair is likely to test the psychological support of 80.00 levels.

 OUTLOOK